aponom84/lpam-clustering/README.md

-# Link Partitioning Around Medoids (lpam) – Tool for Overlaping Communities Detection in Networks
+# Link Partitioning Around Medoids (lpam) – Tool for Overlapping Communities Detection in Networks

 ## What it is? ##

-This and java implementation of the method for finding overllaping communities  in network.
+This and java implementation of the method for finding overlapping communities  in network.
 Below you can find an example of method output for "School friendship" dataset.
 ### School friendship ###
 ![school friendship](https://github.com/aponom84/lpam-clustering/blob/master/final_pictures/school-2_ACM_pmp_7_out.png)